Online, Virtual and Classroom Courses

 This part asks you to identify what measures of control you have in place for this hazard at the time of your assessment.

-Don’t limit your answer to physical controls such as guards, local exhaust ventilation (LEV), signage etc. Consider administrative/ soft controls such as training, supervision, job rotation, or safe work systems.
+Don’t limit your answer to physical controls such as guards, local exhaust ventilation (LEV), signage, etc. Consider administrative/ soft controls such as training, supervision, job rotation, or safe work systems.
 (These are also important to consider when you get to the Additional Controls stage below).

 Be clear with your description of the controls.
 Don’t just write one-word controls such as “PPE”.
 Clearly define what type of PPE is required.

-Example: Nitrile gloves or safety goggles.
+Example: Spill signage, nitrile gloves or safety goggles.

 This is where you rate the risk of the hazard with the controls that are currently in place.
 You do this using the IOSH 5 x 5 Risk Matrix rating calculator.